Sameer079/Mini_Project/1_Requirements/Readme.md

 It prepares a person for more complex games because they have to think of multiple things at one time.

 ### Developement of Coordination
-Tic-tac-toe helps develop coordination, fine motor skills and visual skills.
+Tic-tac-toe helps to develop coordination, fine motor skills and visual skills.

 ### Mannerism
 It helps one to learn how to follow rules and take turns.